zikunz/tp/docs/UserGuide.md

   trigger [2.1 viewing help: `help`](#21-viewing-help-help) command whereas `help me` will not be understood by easyLog (i.e., easyLog will show it does not understand your command).

-* In the user guide, you will come acorss differnt symbols having different meanings as follows:
+* In the user guide, you will come across different symbols having different meanings as follows:

 > 💡 refers to a tip which is useful when operating easyLog. <br>
 > ❗ represents a warning containing important information such as what the range of valid inputs are.